kema-dev/ft_transcendence/docs/kema/kema.md

 ## ongoing

-* On other player view, add a get back to my profile button

 ## optional

 * change readme's images using a gif of a live game and some screenshots of the website